Meet Our Staff

 Additionally, Christy has worked as an administrative director for a non-profit organization and has planned countless events, camps, conferences and trips for youth and college students.
 Christy has traveled with students throughout the US and worldwide to India, Nepal, Guatemala, and Kenya.
 She also has experience as a certified Leadership Coach and enjoys helping people discover new possibilities in their lives with purpose and clarity.

-Christy considers living life on a university campus as diverse and unique as Stetson, the adventure of lifetime and cannot wait to continue to build meaningful relationships and community as she serves in the Stetson Chaplain’s office.
+Christy considers living life on a university campus as diverse and unique as Stetson, the adventure of lifetime and cannot wait to continue to build meaningful relationships and community as she serves in the Office of Religious and Spiritual Life.

 Sensei Morris Sekiyo Sullivan